 Research has shown that simply petting a dog lowers the stress hormone cortisol , while the social interaction between people and their dogs actually increases levels of the feel-good hormone oxytocin (the same hormone that bonds mothers to babies).

 They’re extremely low maintenance and they love you for who you are.
 When stress strikes, take some time to cuddle with your stress disappearing furry friend.
 Even if you don’t have a pet, consider volunteering at an animal shelter or finding a friend who has a pet.
 If you’re allergic to certain animals, stress won’t stand a chance when they’re around.

-These stress management techniques require a bit of work but if you can implement them into your life everyday or even once in awhile; stress will no longer have a grip on you.
+Stress management, especially as a woman, requires a bit of work but if you can implement them into your life every day or even once in a while; stress will no longer have a grip on you.